Jon Bon Jovi Wants To Get Back On The Road In Pensive IG Clip

 Jon Bon Jovi revealed his longing to get back on the road and tour in a pensive, new Instagram video.
-The rocker canceled his band’s shows across the United States shortly after the coronavirus pandemic took hold of the country in March of this year.
+The rocker canceled his band’s shows across the United States shortly after the coronavirus pandemic took hold of the country in March.
 Fans appeared to agree with the musician’s lament in the comments section of the share.

 “I wish it was tour time!
 But thanks for staying in touch with us through the fan club and on Instagram,” posted one follower.